electronick1/stairs_doc/source/index.html.md

 ```

-It's a place where you can set up your app.
+It's a place where you can setup your app.

-The App config allows defining the app settings, which are useful if you want to share your app with the world.
+The App config allows defining the app settings, which are useful
+if you want to share your app with the world.

+You can use `@app.on_app_created` signal to catch event when app will
+be ready to use.

 It's also possible to define the pipeline config as in the example ->